michelderooij/michelderooij/README.md

 I'm a Microsoft MVP for Microsoft 365 Apps and Services.
 I focus primarily on Microsoft Exchange Server and Exchange Online, in combination with Azure Active Directory, or other related workloads.
-I have a big PowerShell affection, and love to create tools and automate processes for admins and devs out there.
+I have a big PowerShell affection, and love to create supporting tools and automate processes for admins and devs.

 <a href="https://eightwone.com"><img src="https://img.shields.io/badge/-Blog-blue" alt="Blog Badge"/></a>
 <a href="https://twitter.com/mderooij"><img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white" alt="Twitter Badge"/></a>